Skip to main content

 Many online criticisms stem from confusion with other products like Cancell, which were tested by the National Cancer Institute (NCI) under protocols that were inappropriate for evaluating non-toxic nutraceuticals.
 The NCI used a 48-hour test model—best suited for chemotherapy drugs—when Sheridan had recommended a 7-day protocol for the formula to exhibit full activity.

-Cantron, when tested at the Josephine Ford Cancer Research Center under extended protocols, demonstrated complete tumor regression in all 13 cell lines tested within 3–5 days, offering scientific validation that other versions never received.
+According to Louise Trull’s book, “The Cancell Cointroversy,”Sheridan believed that if the correct protocol for non-toxic substaces would have been followed, all the cell lines would be completely be eliminated and all lines would have -100% growth.
+Cantron, when tested at the Josephine Ford Cancer Research Center under the proper protocols, complete tumor regressions were demonstrated in all 13 cell lines tested within 3–5 days, offering scientific validation that other versions never received.
+This study was published in a peer reviewed journal.

-Additional tests were conducted by another reputable laboratory.
-Using a 3-day paradigm, it discovered 100% tumor regression on two other cancer cell lines.
+Additional in-vitro tests were conducted by Southern Research another reputable laboratory located in Birmingham, alabama.
+Using a 3-day paradigm, it discovered 100% tumor regression on two other cancer cell lines that were tested.
 This test produced a surprising result.
 While Cancer cells developed a resistance to chemotherapy, remarkably there was no resistance to Cantron.

 1. Misunderstandings Are Often Amplified by Skeptics and Misinformation Websites